oowekyala/wikimap/README.md

 ![alt text][sociolinguistics]
 Snapshot : middle left orange cluster.
 ![alt text][formal_languages]

-## Design

-The program is made up of several scripts, which:

-1. *Download* a set of articles in the wikipedia XML flavour
-2. *Parse* this XML file into another XML file which contains only relevant information (article titles, links and category information)
-3. Load this data into an embedded database (using [Apache Derby](https://db.apache.org/derby/papers/DerbyTut/embedded_intro.html "Embedded Derby"))
-4. *Process the data in the database* so as to, for example, retain only links to other articles of the subset, weigh links, eliminate redirection pages (while still counting links to redirections as links to articles)...
-5. Finally dump the database into two CSV files, one for the edges, one for the nodes

 [phonology]: ./images/phonology.png "Detail : phonology"
 [sociolinguistics]: ./images/sociolinguistics.png "Detail : sociolinguistics"